opener-project/pos-tagger-en-es/README.md

 The contents of the module are the following:

     + formatter.xml           Apache OpenNLP code formatter for Eclipse SDK
-    + opener/                 trained models
     + pom.xml                 maven pom file which deals with everything related to compilation and execution of the module
     + src/                    java source code of the module
-    + wn30/dict		      WordNet 3.0 dictionary
     + Furthermore, the installation process, as described in the README.md, will generate another directory: target/                 it contains binary executable and other directories

-- README.md: This README

 INSTALLATION
 ============

-Installing the ixa-opennlp-pos-en requires the following steps:
+Installing the ehu-pos requires the following steps:

 If you already have installed in your machine JDK6 and MAVEN 3, please go to step 3 directly.
 Otherwise, follow these steps: